 The liver is an amazing organ.
-But if you’re like most folks you never give yours much thought.
+But if you’re like most folks, you never give this workhorse much thought.
 Well, unless something goes wrong with it of course.

 But we all should pay more attention to our livers.

-Following are four easy ways you can help protect your liver and give it the support it needs to stay healthy for life…
+Following are four easy ways you can help protect your liver health and give it the support it needs to thrive…

 1. Drink coffee:

 We’re big fans of coffee around here.
 (And when I say we I mean me, of course.)
 If you’re not caffeine sensitive coffee’s not just a great pick-me-up, it can also be a terrific way to help protect your liver.